About The Realtime Center For Learning

 As words are spoken, a trained reporter uses a Stenograph machine to record syllables, words and phrases in shorthand.
 The Stenograph machine transmits the shorthand strokes to a computer equipped with special software using the reporter’s dictionary that instantaneously translates the shorthand into English and displays it on the screen.
-Specially trained realtime reporters provide instantaneous translation of court proceedings, depositions, closed captioning, captions for live television programs as well as translation services and Communication Access Realtime Translation (CART) services for the deaf and hard of hearing.
-It takes a well-trained individual to be a first-rate court reporter.
-The Realtime Center For Learning prides itself on its exceptional staff of instructors and administrators and unique preparatory curriculum.
+Specially trained realtime reporters provide instantaneous translation of court proceedings, depositions, closed captioning, captions for live television programs as well as translation services and captioning services for the deaf and hard of hearing.
+It takes a well-trained individual to be a first-rate court reporter and/or captioner.
+The Realtime Center For Learning prides itself on its exceptional staff of instructors and administrators and its unique preparatory curriculum.

 The Founding of The Realtime Center For Learning

 In the spirit of training the most skilled court reporters for the legal community, The Realtime Center For Learning was founded in 2006.
 The New York State Education Department’s Bureau of Proprietary School Supervision provided its approval of the school’s registration on April 14, 2006.
-Wholly owned and operated by Harriet M. Brenner the school combines a multi-media learning experience with online resources and one weekly class for live instruction and dictation.
-Classes feature realtime technology utilizing Stenograph machines, laptop computers and software that instantaneously translates the court reporter’s stenographic notes into the written word onscreen.
-This technology is widely used in court reporting, closed captioning and CART, which provides realtime translation services for the deaf and hard of hearing.
+Wholly owned and operated by Harriet M. Brenner-Gettleman the school combines a multi-media learning experience with online resources and one weekly class for live instruction and dictation.
+Classes feature realtime technology utilizing Stenograph machines, laptop computers and software that instantaneously translates the court reporting student’s stenographic notes into the written word onscreen.
+This technology is widely used in court reporting, closed captioning and live captioning, which also provides realtime translation services for the deaf and hard of hearing.

 The “Nuts and Bolts” of The Realtime Center For Learning

 The Realtime Center For Learning allows students to meet their goals in accordance with individual learning styles.
-This is what sets Realtime Center For Learning, Inc. apart from others in the field a training program that allows flexibility in skill acquisition.
+This is what sets Realtime Center For Learning apart from others in the field; it is a training program that allows flexibility in skill acquisition.
 When students are learning fast, there’s nothing in the program to hold them back.
 For those who need more time to assimilate an idea or skill, the program has flexibility built in for that.
-Classes at The Realtime Center For Learning are conducted primarily via distance education, utilizing an online course site through Blackboard, Inc. and lesson CDs.
+Classes at The Realtime Center For Learning are conducted primarily via distance education, utilizing an innovative structured program.
 Students have access to their instructors throughout the week via telephone, email, and discussion boards.
-Once a week, classes are held in the Centers New York classroom at 71 Clinton Road, Garden City, NY 11530, giving students opportunities for live interaction and dictation.
+Once a week, classes are held in the Center’s New York classrooms at 71 Clinton Road, Garden City, NY 11530, giving students opportunities for live interaction, testing and dictation.
 This combination of “learn at your convenience at home” with the accountability of the once-a-week class gives students greater flexibility in meeting their educational goals.